neiljdick/rfind/README.md

 `rfind` accepts regular expressions directly.
 Eg: Search for files ending in .c or .h in the current directory

 `rfind "*\.[ch]"`

+# Performance
+The hard parts are all implemented using the WalkDir and Regex libraries, which are very fast.
+Performance is at least as good as GNU find in my testing.